progressivetech/net.ourpowerbase.foundationfields/README.md

-# Foundation and Grant Tracking
+# Foundation Fields

 ![Screenshot](/images/screenshot.png)

-Foundation and Grant Tracking is a simple extension that creates:
+Foundation Fields is a simple extension that creates:

 * three new activity types: proposal, letter of inquiry and report, along with custom data fields for the proposal activity that helps track information